[Updated 10.12. – new prices and various other updates]

 The wine glasses and flatware are of better-than-average quality, showing Tabla is serious about your experience.
 Most importantly, you are made to feel welcome the moment you walk through the door.
 Unfortunately, the total service experience doesn’t always stand up to the greeting.
 On some visits, service has been excellent, on others, the staff has obviously been overwhelmed.
 If I have to wait fifteen minutes to get my order taken, it’s too long, and if you haven’t put a drink in my hand during this time, you are losing sales.
 To be fair, this only happens when they have a packed house.

 Tabla has a good selection of wine at good prices, all served at the proper temperature.
-12 by-the-glass pours are available; corkage is $20.
+12 by-the-glass pours are available.
 Six house cocktails lean towards simpler times, instead of blasting with multiple ingredients.
 Occidental Brewing and Cloudy Summer Kolsch are available on draft, along with two more selections by the bottle, Ninkasi Brewing Radiant Ale and Nectar Ale’s Red Nectar Amber Ale.

 While older menus focused on somewhat pedestrian appetizers, over the last few years the bar has been raised.
 A sherry and mushroom pâté was of a lighter style than you might expect, still nice and earthy, but better for summer.
 It was paired with a light Spanish sherry, the combination a perfect antidote for our recent hot weather.
 I also enjoyed a chilled cucumber soup, finely pureed with mint, piment d’Espelette (a very finely ground red pepper from the Basque region), and olive oil, served with a muscadet which cut through the slight astringency of the soup.
 I have to say, this wasn’t my favorite soup of all time, but it was very interesting, and I totally appreciated the thought that went into it.